mieweb/wikiGDrive/README.md

 - desiredLocalPath - slugified name.
 It is not unique, wikigdrive handles redirects so it is NOT real path in local system
 - dirty - file needs to be downloaded
-- conflictId - unique numeric id for file within files of same desiredLocalPath (used to append localPath)
 - conflicting - array of fileIds when mimeType = 'conflict'
-- counter - current number of existing conflicts when mimeType = 'conflict'
 - localPath - path to transformed markdown file
 - modifiedTime - fetched from google server